 What we like: A great recreational board from one of the most trustworthy SUP brands.

-What we don’t: Lacks the weight capacity and dual-chamber pump of the iRocker All-Around.
+What we don’t: Lacks the dual-chamber pump and multiple size options of the iRocker All-Around.

-The Isle Pioneer 2.0 goes head to head with the iRocker All-Around above as our favorite board for new and recreational paddlers.
-We give the iRocker the edge for its larger weight limit (400 vs. 285 lb.), dual-chamber pump (which makes for much faster inflation), two size options (the Pioneer only comes in a 10’6” length), and removable side fins (the Pioneer's are fixed).
-But the Isle certainly won’t disappoint for recreational paddlers, and we’re also big fans of the modernized deck and side-rail aesthetic.
-It’s also worth mentioning Isle’s new Pro series (including the Pioneer Pro), which uses proprietary AirTech Prolite construction to offer over twice the rigidity of a standard SUP without compromising on weight or packability.
+The Isle Pioneer 3 goes head to head with the iRocker All-Around above as our favorite board for new and recreational paddlers.
+We give the iRocker the edge for its higher weight limit (400 vs. 285 lb.), dual-chamber pump (which makes for much faster inflation), two size options, and three included fins (the Pioneer has just one)—all for $35 less at the time of publishing.
+But the Isle certainly won’t disappoint for recreational paddlers, and we’re big fans of the modernized deck and side-rail aesthetic.
+It’s also worth mentioning Isle’s newer Pro series (including the Pioneer Pro), which uses proprietary AirTech Prolite construction to offer over twice the rigidity of a standard SUP without compromising on weight or packability.

 10. Bote Wulf Aero ($499)